csbebetter/rfid_xyz/README.md

-# rfid_xyz
+# rfid_xyz::Multi-antenna to realize the positioning and tracking of tags

-Realize the positioning and tracking of the known initial position tag with four antennas
+In this code, we use the impinj reader and the supporting official ltkcpp library.